 Section 66(13B) provides that the word "income" in section 66(13C) includes any aggregate capital gain or aggregate capital loss.
-The aggregate capital gain or aggregate capital loss is determined by adding together all the capital gains and subtracting all the capital losses on all individual assets during a specific year of assessment.2
+The aggregate capital gain or aggregate capital loss is determined by adding together all the capital gains and subtracting all the capital losses on all individual assets disposed of during a specific year of assessment and adding any other capital gains which are required to be taken into account.5

+A company's capital gain or capital loss is determined for a year of assessment.
 A capital gain will arise during a year of assessment in which an asset is disposed of if the proceeds on its disposal exceed its base cost.
 A capital loss will arise if the base cost of the asset exceeds the proceeds on its disposal.
-A capital gain or capital loss can arise during the current year of assessment on an asset disposed of in a previous year of assessment if further proceeds are received or accrued or further expenditure is incurred during the current year of assessment on that asset.3
+A capital gain or capital loss can arise during the current year of assessment on an asset disposed of in a previous year of assessment if further proceeds are received or accrued or further expenditure is incurred during the current year of assessment on that asset.6